AammarTufail/AI_ka_chilla_2023/README.md

 ### **Lecture 01: Introduction to Deep Learning (DL-101)**

-Here is the lecture on Deep Learning day 01:\
+Here is the lecture on Deep Learning:\
 [<img src="./resources/thumbnails/Day33/dl_01.png" width="50%">](https://youtu.be/LnbQCSZz3_k "Deep Learning")

 ### **Lecture 02: What is Neural Network? and How we can construct it**

-Here is the lecture on Deep Learning day 02:\
+Here is the lecture on Deep Learning:\
 [<img src="./resources/thumbnails/Day33/dl_02.png" width="50%">](https://youtu.be/4UB8dyjuO8s "Deep Learning")

 ### **Lecture 03: Number of neurons in Each Layer**

-Here is the lecture on Deep Learning day 03:\
+Here is the lecture on Deep Learning:\
 [<img src="./resources/thumbnails/Day33/dl_03.png" width="50%">](https://youtu.be/3ZA5rdJ_ilg "Deep Learning")

 ### **Lecture 04: Computer Vision (Basics)**

-Here is the lecture on Deep Learning day 04:\
+Here is the lecture on Deep Learning:\
 [<img src="./resources/thumbnails/Day33/dl_04.png" width="50%">](https://youtu.be/TWhR_8JjDwU "Deep Learning")

 ### **Lecture 05: Deep Learning and Computer Vision**

-Here is the lecture on Deep Learning day 05:\
+Here is the lecture on Deep Learning:\
 [<img src="./resources/thumbnails/Day33/dl_05.png" width="50%">](https://youtu.be/_qhqPW-7Rgs "Deep Learning")

 ### **Lecture 06: Activation Functions**